 Understanding the Causes of Piriformis Syndrome

-Piriformis syndrome can be defined as the interaction between the piriformis muscle and the sciatic nerve, where these may irritate the nerves and develop posterior hip pain with distal referral down the posterior thigh, resembling symptoms of true sciatica.
-Differentiating�the damage to this region typically follows exceptions of the more well-known causes of sciatica and buttock pain.
+Piriformis syndrome can be defined as a clinical entity whereby the interaction between the piriformis muscle and the sciatic nerve may irritate the nerves and develop posterior hip pain with distal referral down the posterior thigh, resembling symptoms of true sciatica.
+Distinguishing the damage to this region typically follows exceptions of the more common causes of sciatica and buttock pain.

 More specifically, reports of buttock pain with distal referral of symptoms are not unique to the causes of piriformis syndrome.
 Similar symptoms are prevalent with the more medically evident lower back pain syndromes and pelvic dysfunctions.
 Therefore, a complete evaluation of these areas must be performed to rule out any underlying pathology.
 It has been suggested that the causes of piriformis syndrome can be held responsible for approximately 5 to 6 percent of sciatica cases.
 In the majority of instances, it develops in middle-aged individuals, an average or 38 years and it�s more common among women.